procinproc/PiP/README.md

 The following procedure attaches all PiP tasks and PiP root which created those tasks.
 Each PiP task is treated as a GDB inferior in PiP-gdb.
 Note that PiP-glibc and PiP-gdb packages are required to do this.
-Note that all fetuares in this section are only supported by PiP v2 or higher, only with the process execution mode (thread mode is NOT supported).
+Note that all features in this section are only supported by PiP v2 or higher, only with the process execution mode (thread mode is NOT supported).